bmegha98/Python-Practice/README.md

  The first line contains n.
 The second line contains an array A[] of n integers each separated by a space.
      --Output--:
  Print the runner-up score.
+ * Given the names and grades for each student in a Physics class of N students, store them in a nested list and print the name(s) of any student(s) having the second lowest grade.
+If there are multiple students with the same grade, order their names alphabetically and print each name on a new line.